EastEriq/LAST_QHYccd/testing_libqhyccd_30-03-21.md

   sdk_linux64_21.03.13
 2. replace `/usr/local/lib/libqhyccd.so` with the latest received with 30-03-21, and update the loadlib script so that it builds the thunk file with it too
-3. TODO check if the same attempts of LiveMode go any further with 30-03-21
+3. check if the same attempts of LiveMode go any further with 30-03-21
 4. check timings in SingleFrame mode with this newest .so
 5. write wrappers for 6 Burst mode functions and experiment with them a little
 6. write a set of sure-crash matlab scripts, for future reference and